yifanwow/NightScreenViewer/README.md

 2. **Phase 2: Feature Enhancement**
    - Develop the feature to adjust the opacity of the overlay. √ 7.26
-   - Implement the functionality to manage a list of applications that will trigger the overlay.
+   - ~~Implement the functionality to manage a list of applications that will trigger the overlay.~~(Development is on hold, it's not a very high priority, it feels less practical in real life experience, and it can be completely replaced by auto mode.)
+7.29
-   - Hot-key function.
+   - ~~Hot-key function.~~(Development is on hold, it's not a very high priority, it feels less practical in real life experience, and it can be completely replaced by auto mode.)
+7.29

 3. **Phase 3: GUI Development**
    - Design and implement a graphical user interface that allows users to easily configure the application settings.